Denver Sheriff Department: History

 The Denver Sheriff Department was established on December 2, 1902, at the same time as the City and County of Denver.
 The department was tasked with providing security in the courts, court related services and the county jail.
 Later duties were given to the department.

 The current county jail opened in 1956 and has undergone many changes to the telephone pole construction with large cell houses to modern day direct supervision pods.
 Ninety percent of the original county jail has been razed to accommodate the new buildings.

 One of the most famous duties of the department was the placement of Denver Boot, a non-destructive device that prevents a vehicle in with a parking violation from leaving by preventing one or more wheels from functioning.
 The "boot" was invented by Denverite Frank Marugg, who was a musician with the Denver Symphony Orchestra in 1953.
 The police had the detail at first, however was given to the sheriff departments Court Services Division.
 The duties of placing the boot on vehicles was given to Denver's Parking Management in the late 1980s.

-In 1951, the City Jail was manned by deputy sheriffs removing the police officers for street duties.
+In 1951, the City Jail was staffed by deputy sheriffs removing the police officers for street duties.
 Police commanders supervised deputy sheriffs until 1968 when command was fully given to sheriff officials.
 The City Jail was located on the 4th floor of the police headquarters located at 13th & Champa Sts.
 In 1978, a new police headquarters and city jail was opened at 13th & Cherokee Sts.
 The Pre Arraignment Detention Facility (PADF) served as the main booking facility until the new Downtown Detention Center opened.
 DDC is named after a Denver District Attorney (Phillip Van Sise) and Denver's longest serving undersheriff (Louis John Simonet).
 Simonet official title was Director of Corrections & Undersheriff and was the executive head of the department for eighteen years.
 In 2013, the title of sheriff was given to the executive head of the department.
 Denver does not have a statutory undersheriff as in other counties.
-The 2013 shake up called for the Manager of Safety/Ex Officio Sheriff to become the Executive Director of Public Safety, thus no longer being the "sheriff" of Denver.
+The 2013 shake up called for the Manager of Safety/Ex Officio Sheriff to become the executive director of Public Safety, thus no longer being the "sheriff" of Denver.
 The Director still oversees the operation of the fire, police and sheriff departments.